Eureka Sit-Stand Desk New Generation (31B) Review

 With a deeper work surface than average (30”), we found viewing large screens to be more comfortable on the New Generation compared to narrower models.
 This is because there is more distance between the user and the screens, which can decrease blurry vision from standing too close.
 In ergonomic terms, it allows the user to maintain a proper focal depth and aspect ratio when using larger LCD monitors.
 The technical specifications say you can fit two 21” monitors or up to one 24” monitor resting directly on the work surface.
 However, we tested a single 27” monitor on the work surface and it fit perfectly fine—no worries exceeding the weight limit either.
 When you add a monitor arm, you’re able to hold up to two 24” monitors at a time.

 It’s important to be aware that not all monitor arm models will fit on the back of the New Generation.
 There is a 2.4” gap between the back edge of the work surface and a steel frame member.
 The mounts of larger monitor arm models, like iMovR’s Tempo Dual-Screen Two Arm Monitor Arm will not fit.
-That being said, smaller monitor arms will; we tested Eureka’s monitor arms, the Tempo Light Monitor Arm, and the Xtend line—all of these fit just fine.
-Of course Eureka's own monitor arms work just great.
+That being said, smaller monitor arms will; we tested Eureka’s monitor arms, the Tempo Light Monitor Arm — and it fit just fine.
+Of course Eureka’s own monitor arms work just great.

 Do be aware of the unit’s weight capacity when you start to add on dual monitor arms—we noticed the closer you get to 25 lbs, the more quickly the unit will lower due to increased weight.
 As a rule of thumb take the weight capacity of a converter—in this case 25 lbs—and divide in half to estimate the counterbalance force provided by the piston cylinders—in this case ~12.5 lbs.
 If your monitors plus monitor arms weigh more than 12.5 lbs you’ll be assisting the lift to some degree.
 If more than 25 lbs then you’ll definitely want to move up the line to a bigger Eureka converter or even the electric unit (only $100 more).